XMaceska/maceskad.me/3D_modeling.md

 title: 3D modeling
 permalink: /3D_modeling/
 ---
-TED I am doing 3D visualization of real or unreal objects.
+I am doing 3D visualization of real or unreal objects.
 On that page you can find all my projects I did or I am working on.

 <ul class="listing">
 {% for post in site.posts %}